Threshold of Primordial Black Hole Formation in Nonspherical Collapse: Results

 By numerical simulations with nonzero $\chi_{2}$, we find that the PBH formation becomes harder for larger ellipticity, which is consistent with the hoop conjecture~\cite{1972mwm..book.....K}.
 We look for the critical value of $\chi_2$ beyond or below which no horizon is formed, for $\mu=0.805$.
-As a result, we find that there are two critical values, the one in $(0.8,0.9)$ and the other $(-0.7,-0.6)$, that is, we find PBH formation for $-0.6\leq\chi_2\leq0.8$ with $\mu=0.805$, while we find a bouncing behavior for $\chi_2\leq -0.7$ or $\chi_2\geq 0.9$ (see Fig.~\ref{fig:nonsph_tdep}).
-Although we find a bouncing behavior for $\chi_2=-0.7$, since the value of $\chi_2$ is very close to the critical value, the Hamiltonian constraint is significantly violated near the center similarly to the collapsing cases.
-Unless $-0.8<\chi_2<0.9$, the constraint violation is well suppressed.
+As a result, we find PBH formation for $-0.06\leq\chi_2\leq0.08$ with $\mu=0.805$, while we find a bouncing behavior for $\chi_2\leq -0.07$ or $\chi_2\geq 0.09$ (see Fig.~\ref{fig:nonsph_tdep}).
+Although we find a bouncing behavior for $\chi_2=-0.07$, since the value of $\chi_2$ is very close to the critical value, the Hamiltonian constraint is significantly violated near the center similarly to the collapsing cases.
+Unless $-0.08<\chi_2<0.09$, the constraint violation is well suppressed.

-In Figs.~\ref{fig:nonsph_8} and \ref{fig:nonsph_9}, we show the time evolution of the comoving fluid density on each axis for $\chi_2=0.8$ and $0.9$ cases, respectively.
+In Figs.~\ref{fig:nonsph_8} and \ref{fig:nonsph_9}, we show the time evolution of the comoving fluid density on each axis for $\chi_2=0.08$ and $0.09$ cases, respectively.